bbauska/W3Cx-5of5/README.md

 13. cm.printContactsToConsole();
 </pre>

 As you can see, this is a very minimal version.
-It\'s always a good idea to start with very simple structures/classes, and a few methods.
+It&apos;s always a good idea to start with very simple structures/classes, and a few methods.
 Then type the code on CodePen or JSBin and use the devtool console.
 Check that there are no syntax errors, that everything runs smoothly.